scalar-labs/cassy/docs/getting-started.md

 # Path to the bin directory of Cassy in each Cassandra nodes (Cassy assumes all Cassandra nodes install Cassy in the same directory)
 scalar.cassy.server.slave_command_path=/path/to/cassy/build/install/cassy/bin

-# URI of a blob store to manage backup files
+# URI of a blob store to manage backup files.(If the storage device is Azura, specify the name of the container)
 scalar.cassy.server.storage_base_uri=s3://your-bucket

 # URL of JDBC for managing some metadata such as backup and restore histories